Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 You may submit up to two URLs (weblinks).
 These URLs should be direct links to material and can include video, audio, images (photos, drawings, sketches or plans), and writing.

-For instrumental music, singing, ballet and acting applications:
+For ballet and singing applications:

-For painting and sculpture applications:
+For sculpture and architecture applications:

 • a direct link/URL to 12 digital images or video recording.

-For poetry and prose applications:
+For prose applications:

-• a direct link/URL to poetry (2 – 5 pieces of work) or prose (1,500 – 2,000 words).
+• a direct link/URL to prose (2 – 5 pieces of work).

-You may include up to five letters of support or written references for you and your project, with each letter not exceeding one A4 page.
+You may include up to five (5) letters of support or written references for you and your project, with each letter not exceeding one A4 page.
 The letters should explain how the proposed scholarship will benefit you.
 They should be combined into a single document.

 Our preferred method of receiving support material is via URLs (weblinks).
 However, if you cannot supply artistic support material via URL, we will accept artistic support material in the following formats:

-• video (MP4, QuickTime, and Windows Media)
+• video (MP4 and Windows Media)

 • audio (MP3 and Windows Media)